hoanhan101/gray/_posts/2020-03-13-how-will-you-measure-your-life.md

       - Improving the hygience factors of your job won't make you love it, instead just stop you from hating it
     - Motivation factors are challenging work, recognition, responsibility, and personal growth
       - Motivation is less about the external stimulation but more about what's inside of you and your work
-      - It's a job that tryly meaningful to you, is challenging and intersting, allows you to grow professionally, provides you good oppoturnities,...
+      - It's a job that truly meaningful to you, is challenging and intersting, allows you to grow professionally, provides you good oppoturnities,...
     - One of the easiest mistake is to focus on over-satisfy the hygiene factors over the motivation factors
       - Better salaries, more prestigious title, nicer office are not gonna make you happy
       - That said, ask yourself frequently